nishitm/nishitm.github.io/README.md

 Yet another presentation using impress.js
 ------------------------------------------
 All the work that I have done is used impress.js to create a webpage.
 It is very simple and intuitive.

-You may want to see [my website](http://naishe.in) to see it in action.
+You may want to see [my website](nishitm.github.io) to see it in action.
-You can view the source code for this [here](https://github.com/naishe/impress/blob/master/index.html).
+You can view the source code for this [here](https://github.com/nishitm/nishitm.github.io/index.html).

-I will let @bartaz guide you about impress.js

 impress.js
 ============

 It's a presentation framework based on the power of CSS3 transforms and transitions in modern browsers and inspired by the idea behind prezi.com.

 **WARNING**